How do I get a remote job?

 This year, Running Remote has picked Bali (Indonesia) as their place of gathering.
 The conference will take place on June 23 and June 24, and if you were thinking about taking a well-deserved vacation, you can probably enjoy this paradise while boosting your network at the same time.

-Of course, you should also scan their job postings often, and if they do post a position, then reach out to your network and ask for a referral.
+You should also scan their job postings often.
+If they do post a position, then reach out to your network and ask for a referral.

 I’ve seen many people apply these tips successfully, and I know you can take advantage of them too.
 Remember, networking and relationships are essential to your career growth.

-If you want to learn more about becoming a world-class software developer, while learning with a supportive online community, check out Microverse.
+If you want to learn more about becoming a world-class software developer, while learning with a supportive online community, check out Microverse below.